Skip to content

 # Search Google without an API key

-results = google_free.search(
+results = search_tool(

 query="reinforcement learning algorithms"